Skip to Content

 Sunset in Adelaide

-Whether this is the start, or end of your trip, Adelaide is a great city that should be included on any Australian backpacking itinerary.
+Whether this is the start or end of your trip, the capital of South Australia, Adelaide, is a great city.
 It may be in the shadow of its bigger cousin, but there are plenty of things to do in Adelaide.

 The city is very interesting with some great museums and what I consider one of the best botanical gardens in Australia.